menu

 Demographics

-The per capita income in Westerlo in 2022 was $38,183, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $152,732 for a family of four.
+The per capita income in Westerlo in 2022 was $46,445, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $185,780 for a family of four.
 However, Westerlo contains both very wealthy and poor people as well.

+Westerlo is a somewhat ethnically-diverse town.
 The people who call Westerlo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westerlo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Westerlo include Irish, German, Dutch, Italian, and English.
+Important ancestries of people in Westerlo include English, German, Irish, Italian, and Dutch.

 The most common language spoken in Westerlo is English.
-Other important languages spoken here include Polish and German/Yiddish.
+Other important languages spoken here include Polish and Spanish.

 Notable & Unique Neighborhood Characteristics